Adjectives KS1 and KS2 – Best worksheets, games & ideas

 Adjective games

-What are adjectives? interactive story
+What are adjectives? interactive story for KS1

-This interactive BBC Bitesize entry on adjectives includes a video, a quiz and an interactive story about a scary, smelly yeti where children highlight the adjectives.
+This interactive KS1 BBC Bitesize entry on adjectives includes a video, a quiz and an interactive story about a scary, smelly yeti where children highlight the adjectives.

-KS2 adjective game
+KS2 adjectives game

 This challenging KS2 adjective game will help get children thinking about making powerful adjective choices, by matching adjective synonyms.
 It’s an ideal stretch and challenge activity for in the classroom, or for homework.